anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it.
+Quote: Wisdom alone is the science of other sciences.

-By: Aristotle
+By: Plato